henrysky/astroNN/docs/source/quick_start.rst

    config_path(flag=2)

-Folder Structure for astroNN, APOGEE and GAIA data
+Folder Structure for astroNN, APOGEE and Gaia data
 ---------------------------------------------------

-This code depends on an environment variables and folder for APOGEE and GAIA data.
+This code depends on an environment variables and folder for APOGEE and Gaia data.
 The environment variables is ``SDSS_LOCAL_SAS_MIRROR``: top-level directory that will be used to (selectively) mirror the SDSS SAS ``GAIA_TOOLS_DATA``: top-level directory under which the data will be